Guide

 When does the EU AI Act enforcement begin in Ireland?

 Enforcement is phased.
 Prohibited AI practices (unacceptable risk) have been banned since February 2026.
 GPAI model obligations began in August 2025.
-High-risk AI system requirements apply from August 2026, when Ireland's AI Office also becomes fully operational.
+Ireland's AI Office becomes fully operational in August 2026, when enforcement powers activate.
+High-risk AI conformity deadlines were extended by the EU Digital Omnibus deal (May 2026): standalone AI systems must comply by December 2027; AI embedded in regulated products (machinery, medical devices) by August 2028.

 What is high-risk AI under the EU AI Act?

 High-risk AI systems include those used in HR and recruitment (CV screening, performance management), credit scoring and lending decisions, critical infrastructure, law enforcement support, biometric identification, and access to essential services.
-Deployers of high-risk AI must meet conformity assessment, transparency, and human oversight requirements by August 2026.
+Following the EU Digital Omnibus deal (May 2026), the conformity assessment deadline for standalone high-risk AI systems is December 2027; for AI embedded in regulated products (Annex I Section A), August 2028.

 What should Irish organisations do now to prepare for the EU AI Act?

-The four immediate steps are: (1) inventory all AI systems currently in use across your organisation, (2) classify each by the Act's risk tier, (3) identify which high-risk obligations apply to your situation, and (4) build a remediation roadmap prioritised by deadline and exposure.
-Organisations that have not started should begin before Q3 2026 — enforcement is active from August.
+The four immediate steps are: (1) inventory all AI systems currently in use across your organisation, (2) classify each by the Act's risk tier, (3) identify which high-risk obligations apply to your situation, and (4) build a remediation roadmap.
+The Digital Omnibus deal (May 2026) extended the high-risk conformity deadline to December 2027, but prohibited practices, AI literacy obligations, and Ireland's AI Office enforcement (August 2026) remain on their original timelines — the governance work is still urgent.

 Book an EU AI Act Readiness Review